 The River Moy SAC lies 1.5km outside of the Plan boundary, to the North-east.
-This closer proximity may pose a threat to the water quality but likelihood of significant impact is limited by the distance and nature of the receiving habitat, which is not highly sensitive to airborne sedimentation.
+This closer proximity may pose a threat to the water quality of the river wherein sediment may enter and accumulate.

 Mitigation measures are detailed in Section 8 to ensure that changes in key indicators of conservation value due to the implementation of the proposed Plan will not adversely affect the integrity of any European site.